-Our future plans are to work with the CCAP and Father Raphael to increase the number of filters getting into the villages, increase the number of filters to the Mfera region and set up a training program in the north to train local people on the construction of the filters and employ them to make the filters for the target areas including a pilot project in the north.
+Our intent was to increase the number of filters getting into the villages and set up a training program to train local people on the construction of the filters and employ them to make the filters for the target areas.

 Our long range plans would be to have the filters made in several locations to increase employment in rural areas and reduce the cost of transporting the filters from one central location.